threefoldtech/info_grid/src/documentation/system_administrators/terraform/advanced/terraform_nextcloud_vpn.md

 * Copy the following content and save the file under the name `main.tf`:

 ```
-variable "mnemonics" {
+variable "mnemonic" {
   type = string
-  default = "your mnemonics"
+  default = "your mnemonic"
 }

 variable "network" {